 Pull out the syllabus from a previous offering of the course to use as a starting point.
 If you have any notes about future changes to the course, gather those as well.

 If you are designing a new course for an upcoming semester or term, consult the OIA mini-primer, Writing an Effective Course Syllabus.

-Regarding a final exam, remember that after the Thanksgiving break in Fall 2020, almost all courses will continue in a remote or online mode until the end of the semester.
 Consider replacing a cumulative final exam with a final project, paper, ePortfolio, or presentation that allows your students to demonstrate their mastery of the course learning outcomes without the need for a proctored exam.
 These guidelines for Assessment Redesign & Academic Integrity were presented at ASU's Connected Faculty Summit.
 If you do opt for a cumulative final exam, consider these Guidelines for Open-Book Exams and creating a Culture of Honesty.
 The Disability Resource center will have limited capacity to proctor exams for students with accommodations during the fall semester.